Nouhailangr/Customer-segmentation/README.md

 requirements.txt: A list of Python dependencies required to run the project.
 Customer_Segmentation.ipynb: The Jupyter Notebook used for building and analyzing the segmentation model.

-The Machine Learning Model
+##The Machine Learning Model

 The customer segmentation model follows these steps:

-Load and preprocess the customer dataset.
+        -Load and preprocess the customer dataset.
-Apply K-Means Clustering to group customers into segments.
+        -Apply K-Means Clustering to group customers into segments.
-Serialize and save the trained clustering model.
+        -Serialize and save the trained clustering model.
-Installation
+        -Installation

 To set up the project environment, follow these steps: